8 keys to employee productivity

 3. Provide great leadership

 The number one leadership skill that will improve your employee productivity is communication.
 Be clear about your goals, as well as what’s expected of each individual employee.
 Communicate your company vision to inspire your employees.
-Get up and talk to your team face-to-face instead of sending emails or chatting.
+Talk to your team directly instead of sending mass emails or only chatting with company leaders.

 Great leadership also includes knowing when to delegate.
 It can be tempting to micro-manage every aspect of your business – but remember that you hired your employees for a reason.
 Delegating tasks doesn’t just improve your employee productivity – it also improves workplace trust by showing your team that you believe in their skills.